kylehgc/react-waving-flag/README.md

 <br/>

 ### Project description
-Simple animated waving flag from jpg/png picture
+A simple animated waving flag from a jpg/png image

 ### Features
  - lightweight
- - can be shown from both left and write sides of the screen
+ - can be shown from both left and right sides of the screen
  - animated with CSS
  - ready for TypeScript

+> The UI of the component assumes its use from the edge of the container (screen)

 ---